hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 #### From environment variables

 Terraform will read environment variables in the form of `TF_VAR_name` to find the value for a variable.
-For example, the `TF_VAR_region` environment variable can be set to set the `region` terraform variable.
+For example, in this configuration the `TF_VAR_region` environment variable could be used to set the value of the `region` terraform variable.

-**Note**: Environment variables can only populate string-type variables.
-List and map type variables must be populated via one of the other mechanisms.

 #### UI Input